Public access radio that connects community members to one another and the world

 Indian Creek in the northern portion of Bears Ears National Monument is well-known for its climbing opportunities and an elaborate petroglyph panel, Newspaper Rock.
 A federal appeals court is sending a lawsuit challenging the monument back to district court.

-A challenge to two national monuments in Utah can continue, after an anticipated ruling from a federal appeals court in Denver Tuesday.
+A challenge to two national monuments in Utah can continue after an anticipated ruling from a federal appeals court in Denver Tuesday.

 In his first term, President Trump dramatically shrunk the size of the monuments.
 Biden reversed the move, restoring both monuments and slightly expanding Bears Ears.

-A district court said it couldn’t judge the president’s decisions because the authority to create monuments under the Antiquities Act is so expansive.
 But in a 2-1 decision, the 10th Circuit judges said that argument didn’t hold water, and that courts can review monument designations.

 This story was produced by the Mountain West News Bureau, a collaboration between Wyoming Public Media, Nevada Public Radio, Boise State Public Radio in Idaho, KUNR in Nevada, KUNC in Colorado and KANW in New Mexico, with support from affiliate stations across the region.
 Funding for the Mountain West News Bureau is provided in part by the Corporation for Public Broadcasting.